seanjib/Assignment-1/README.md

 1. Declare a variable called `greeting` and assigns a value of `Hello, World!` to that variable.
 Then print the value of this variable.

-2. Declare a variable that stores an *integer* value of `2` and another variable that stores a *numeric* value of the same number.
-Print the values of these variables (*in the same order* they were mentioned above).
-Then print the *sum* of these variables.
-Then use the `class` function to obtain and print the *type* of these variables (in the same order they were mentioned above).
+2. Declare a variable that stores an *integer* value of `2` and another variable that stores a *numeric* value of `3.0`.
+Then print the following:

+    a.
+The value the integer.
+    b.
+The value of the numeric.
+    c.
+The *type* of the integer variable (use an R function to obtain this type).
+    d.
+The *type* of the numeric variable (use an R function to obtain this type).
+    e.
+The sum of the these two variables (use an R function to calculate the sum).
+    f.
+The *type* of the sum.
+    g.
+Use the `as.integer` function to convert the integer variable to an actual integer.
+Then print the type of this variable.
+    h.
+The *type* of the sum of the two variables after the type conversion from the previous step.

 3. Declare a variable that stores a *string* value of `8460.2`.
 Print the value of this variable.
 Then convert the value to a *numeric* and print that value.
 Finally, convert the float value to an *integer* and print that value.